SuperFola/SmallGameLibrary/CODING_STYLE.md

 The top namespace is named `sgl`.
 Every other sub-namespace should be named following Pascal case, except for the `sgl::internal` namesapce.

+## vector

+Prefer using `sf::Vector2i` when possible, instead of `sf::Vector2u`, to avoid a lot of casts.

 # Documentation

 Every class, method, function and constant must be documented following doxygen convention.